 The coastal prairies of Texas once spanned 6.5 million acres.
 Today, less than 1% remains in existence.
-Further development from urban sprawl and land conversion remains a significant threat to this ecosystem and the benefits that it provides.
+Development from urban sprawl and land conversion remains a significant threat to this ecosystem and the benefits that it provides.

 Support Of Native Pollinators

 Pollinator populations are in decline throughout the world.
-Coastal prairie ecosystems support a diverse array of native pollinators that include bees, birds, bats, butterflies, beetles, and more.
-This is important because pollinators are vital to maintaining our food supply and natural environments.
+Coastal prairie ecosystems support a diverse array of native pollinators that includes bees, birds, bats, butterflies, beetles, and more.
+This is important because pollinators are essential to maintaining our food supply and natural environments.

 Water Quality Improvement